 reg wage age married collgrad union i.race

-predict reshat , residuals
+predict reshat, residuals

-kdensity reshat , norm
+kdensity reshat, norm

 This plots the residuals from the model and superimposes a normal distribution.
-You can see the residuals don't look normal.
-It is well known that the distribution of earnings is close to being log-normal i.e. the log is normally distributed.
+Replace "residuals" with "xb" to generate the predicted values.
+It is clear the residuals do not look normal.
+It is well known that the distribution of earnings is usually close to being log-normal i.e. the log is normally distributed.
 If you change the dependent variable to the log of wages & re-estimate the model you will find the residuals are remarkably close to a normal distribution (2nd graph below)

-If your data is time-series then you should be interested in whether the residuals are autocorrelated.
+If your data is time-series, then you should be interested in whether the residuals are autocorrelated.
 A graphical way of doing this is examine the correlogram which plots the degree of autocorrelation for different lags i.e. the autocorrelation between the residuals in period t and t-1, t and t-2 etc.

 webuse klein, clear

 tsset yr

 reg consump totinc

-predict reshat , residuals
+predict reshat, residuals

 ac reshat, lags(9) recast(connect)

-So the autocorrelation between residuals in periods t and t-1 is about .65.
-The lags fade away as we would expect so there is little correlation between residuals in period t and t-5, say.
+The autocorrelation between residuals in periods t and t-1 is about .65.
+The lags fade away as we might expect so there is little correlation between residuals in period t and t-5, say.
 The corrgram command displays a table of the autocorrelations and has a crude graph of them.
 To plot regression coefficients there is a user written command coefplot written by Jann (2013).
-By default it shows 95% confidence intervals but you can change that.
+By default, it shows 95% confidence intervals but that can be changed.

 sysuse auto

 regress price mpg headroom trunk length turn

-coefplot, drop(cons) xline(0)
+coefplot, drop(\cons) xline(0)

 In the example above the coefficient on each variable is the marginal effect of that variable.
 That is because the price variable is assumed to be a linear function of the x variables.
 If any of the x variables enter non-linearly then the marginal effect of the variable will be different at different values.
-Say for example if price depends on mpg (miles per gallon) and its square: $$price = \beta_0 + \beta_1 MPG + \beta_2 MPG^2 + \dots$$ $$\Rightarrow \frac{\partial price}{\partial MPG} = \beta_1 + 2\beta_2 MPG$$ Stata's margins command comes can be used to evaluate the marginal effect at different values of mpg.
-First run the model, say: regress price c.mpg##c.mpg headroom trunk length turn margins, dydx(mpg) will give you the average marginal effect with a standard error but doesn't tell you how it varies with mpg.
+Say for example if price depends on mpg (miles per gallon) and its square:

+$$price = \beta_0 + \beta_1 MPG + \beta_2 MPG^2 + ...$$ $$\Rightarrow \frac{\partial price}{\partial MPG} = \beta_1 + 2\beta_2 MPG$$ Stata's margins command comes can be used to evaluate the marginal effect at different values of mpg.
+First run the model, say: regress price c.mpg##c.mpg headroom trunk length turn margins, dydx(mpg) will give you the average marginal effect with a standard error but does not tell you how it varies with mpg.
 Note that if you had created the square of mpg as a separate variable (say "mpgsq") & then included in the model just like another variable then margins would not provide the correct marginal effect of mpg as Stata, in using margins, would not know what mpgsq is.
-That's why it is necessary to use the c.mpg##c.mpg formulation.
-Note that c.mpg#c.mpg will generate a quadratic function but without the linear component i.e. the square only. margins, dydx(mpg) at (mpg=(12(4)41)) evaluates the marginal effect at different values of mpg starting at 12 and increasing by increments of 4 to 41.
+That is why it is necessary to use the c.mpg##c.mpg syntax. margins, dydx(mpg) at (mpg=(12(4)41)) evaluates the marginal effect at different values of mpg starting at 12 and increasing by increments of 4 to 41.
 The results are presented in a table but it is better at this stage to use the marginsplot command to get a nice graph of the marginal effect of mpg as it varies with mpg.
 Since the model was quadratic in mpg, the marginal effect is linear (see the 2nd equation above).